| Title: | Modern Text Mining Framework for R |

 RWMD model can be used to query the "relaxed word movers distance" from a document to a collection of documents.
 RWMD tries to measure distance between query document and collection of documents by calculating how hard is to transform words from query document into words from each document in collection.
 For more detail see following article: http://mkusner.github.io/publications/WMD.pdf.
 However in contrast to the article above we calculate "easiness" of the convertion of one word into another by using cosine similarity (but not a euclidean distance).
 Also here in text2vec we've implemented effiient RWMD using the tricks from the Linear-Complexity Relaxed Word Mover's Distance with GPU Acceleration article https://arxiv.org/abs/1711.07227

-RelaxedWordMoversDistance RWMD
+RelaxedWordMoversDistance RWMDRelaxedWordMoversDistance RWMD

 For usage details see Methods, Arguments and Examples sections.